 DAI WEI is originally from China.
 Her musical journey navigates in the spaces between east and west, classical and pop, electronic and acoustic, innovation and tradition.
 She often draws from Eastern philosophy and aesthetics to create works with contemporary resonance and reflects an introspection on how these multidimensional conflicts and tension can create and inhabit worlds of their own.
 Her artistry is nourished by the Asian and Chinese Ethnic cultures in many different ways.
 Being an experimental vocalist, she performs herself as a Khoomei throat singer in her recent compositions, through which are filtered by different experiences and backgrounds as a calling that transcends genres, races, and labels.

 During a centralized quarantine, she wrote a piece for solo violin and electronics called Song for Shades of Crimson which was dedicated to people who have died from coronavirus.
-It is premiered by violinist Todd Reynolds at Bang on a Can 2020 Marathon.
-She served as Young Artist Composer-in-Residence at Music from Angel Fire and Composer Fellow at Intimacy of Creativity in Hong Kong.
-Other Projects include commissions and collaborations with orchestras and ensembles such as the Detroit Symphony Orchestra, Utah Symphony Orchestra, Los Angeles Chamber Orchestra, Carnegie Hall Link Up Orchestra, Opéra Orchestre National Montpellier, the Philharmonia Orchestra, Michigan Philharmonic, Curtis Symphony Orchestra, Alarm Will Sound, and Aizuri String Quartet.
+It is premiered by violinist Todd Reynolds at the Bang on a Can 2020 Marathon.
+She served as a Young Artist Composer-in-Residence at Music from Angel Fire and Composer Fellow at Intimacy of Creativity in Hong Kong.
+Other Projects include commissions and collaborations with orchestras and ensembles such as the Detroit Symphony Orchestra, Utah Symphony Orchestra, New Jersey Symphony Orchestra, Los Angeles Chamber Orchestra, Michigan Philharmonic, West Virginia Symphony Orchestra, Reno Philharmonic, Opéra Orchestre National Montpellier, the Philharmonia Orchestra, Curtis Symphony Orchestra, Alarm Will Sound, and Aizuri String Quartet.
 Her compositions were broadcast by WRTI, Performance Today, WHYY, Shanghai Dragon Television, Radio Television Hong Kong, and Qinghai Television.

 Wei was commissioned by the Chamber Orchestra of Philadelphia under the direction of Dirk Brossé for two consecutive years, where she performed herself as the vocalist and premiered at Kimmel Center in Philadelphia.
-She has also performed her own compositions in various venues and festivals, including Carnegie Hall, Lincoln Center, Kimmel Center, Royal Festival Hall, Steinmetz Hall, Alex Theatre, People’s Forum, Boomtown Brewery, New York City Electroacoustic Music Festival, International Computer Music Conference, World Saxophone Congress, and North American Saxophone Alliance.
+From concert halls to local bars, her music has been performed in various venues and festivals, including Carnegie Hall, Lincoln Center, Royal Festival Hall, Steinmetz Hall, Alex Theatre, People’s Forum, Boomtown Brewery, New York City Electroacoustic Music Festival, International Computer Music Conference, World Saxophone Congress, and North American Saxophone Alliance.